otichibueze/EvilBugs/README.md

 ## Description
-Ancient Evil forest Thousands of Bugs, gaint wasp and more are on the attack - can you survive the onslaught?
-Your screen will be filled with literally hundreds of monsters Bugs, and must blast them to bits or die trying!
+Ancient Evil forest Thousands of Bugs, giant wasp, and more are on the attack - can you survive the onslaught? the player screen will have literally hundreds of monster bugs, and the player must blast them to bits or die trying!
 Have a massive array of awesome weapons all unlocked, then unleash your arsenal and Survive!
-IT’S YOU AGAINST GAINT BUGS!
+IT’S YOU AGAINST GIANT BUGS!
 Harness the fury of high-tech weapons.
 Unleash Natural powers, Use lighting attack for quicker and more stylish your kills, the more credits you’ll earn.